We find that a highly simplified transformer neural network is able to compute Conway’s Game of Life, just from being trained on examples of the game.

 Training

-On a GPU, training the model takes anywhere from a couple of minutes, to 10 minutes, or a seemingly indefinite amount of time, depending on the seed, and other training hyperparameters.
-The largest grid size we successfully trained on was 16x16.
+On a GPU, training the model takes anywhere from a couple of minutes, to 10 minutes, or fails to converge, depending on the seed and other training hyperparameters.
+The largest grid size we successfully trained was 16x16.

 Life game computed by a SingleAttentionNet model